WTWC-TV

-Sinclair also provides some engineering functions for Bainbridge, Georgia–licensed Heroes & Icons outlet WTLH, channel 49 (owned by New Age Media) and CW affiliate WTLF, channel 24 (owned by MPS Media and operated by New Age Media under a local marketing agreement (LMA)).
-WTLF and WTLH share separate facilities on Commerce Boulevard in Midway, Florida; master control and some internal operations for the two stations are based at WTWC-TV's studios.
+Sinclair also provides some engineering functions for Bainbridge, Georgia–licensed Heroes & Icons outlet WTLH, channel 49 (owned by New Age Media) and CW affiliate WTLF, channel 24 (owned by MPS Media and operated by New Age Media under a local marketing agreement (LMA)) and programs the latter station.
+Master control and some internal operations for WTLH and WTLF are based at WTWC-TV's studios.

-WTWC-TV was the third commercial television station built in Tallahassee.
+WTWC-TV was the third commercial television station built in Tallahassee, debuting in April 1983.
 Technical and financial battles dominated its first 13 years on air, including a malfunction with the station's tower that contributed to a four-year-long bankruptcy proceeding in the 1990s.
-It has made two attempts at producing local news, neither of which lasted more than several years.
+It has made two attempts at producing local newscasts, neither of which lasted more than a few years.
+It has not produced any longform newscasts at all since 2000.
+In 2015, the Fox affiliation moved from WTLH to a subchannel of WTWC-TV, still called "Fox 49".
+The Fox subchannel has newscasts produced by the region's CBS affiliate, WCTV.